Skip to main content

 However, we don't think this is always a valid comparison, and it needs to be appreciated that substantial deferred payments typically apply at the end of any occupancy; so the "entry cost" is not the full cost of occupancy.
 There are a whole variety of deferred payment structures, and they are dependent upon how long an individual stays in the retirement village, but you can assume that after 6 to 8 years of occupancy an occupant may have 35% or more of their loan/entry price deducted as a deferred payment.
 Bear in mind however that retirement villages will often offer a range of services and support that would not be available to an individual occupying freehold property, so this is not an "apples for apples" comparison.

 Finally, in terms of how prices for Village units have moved over the last few years - the Chart below suggests that price increases continue to run in the order of 4% per annum compounded nationally.
-There was a slowdown evident in 2020, probably because of Covid 19, but prices have bounced back in concert with other property prices around Australia.
+There was a slowdown evident in 2020, probably because of Covid 19, but prices have bounced back in concert with other property prices around Australia, with an average increase of 8% over 2022/2023.
 Averages can mask a lot of individual variability and this won't necessarily reflect pricing in your particular area.

 Retirement Village and Aged Care Co-Location